DDMAL/volpiano-display-utilities/README.md

 Text and volpiano are first aligned section by section and then word by word in order to handle cases of overflow as locally as possible and minimize the extent to which minor encoding errors cascade through the entire chant.
 These are handled as follows:

-- *Word has more volpiano syllables than text syllables*: display "extra" volpiano at end of section and add blank syllables ("") in text for spacing
+- *Word has more volpiano syllables than text syllables*: display "extra" volpiano aligned with blank syllables ("") in the text
-- *Word has more text syllables than volpiano syllables*: combine "extra" text syllables and display with final volpiano syllable
+- *Word has more text syllables than volpiano syllables*: display "extra" text syllables aligned with blank staff space ("-") in volpiano
-- *Section has more volpiano words than text words*: display "extra" volpiano at end of section and add blank words ("") in text for spacing
+- *Section has more volpiano words than text words*: display "extra" volpiano at end of section aligned with blank words ("") in text for spacing
-- *Section has more text words than volpiano words*: display "extra" words at end of section and add blank staff space ("-") in volpiano for spacing
+- *Section has more text words than volpiano words*: display "extra" words at end of section aligned with blank staff space ("-") in volpiano

 The alignment algorithm also adapts the size of missing music sections in the volpiano to the amount of text associated with the missing music.
 Sections of missing music are always encoded "6------6" in volpiano, regardless of how long the missing section is.
 For the purposes of browser display, the module may add additional space (ie. add hyphens between the "6"s) to this section to account for text.